Working with Robots[Posted 12.3.18]

 Professor Jannis Androutsopoulos Visits IU[Posted 10.5.2018]

-Professor Jannis Androutsopoulos will be visiting Indiana University Bloomington as part of the celebration of the 40-year anniversary of IU’s partnership with Universität Hamburg.
-Professor Androutsopoulos is a sociolinguist who researches language in mass media and in social media environments.
-He will be giving two public talks.
-The first is Tuesday, October 30, 2018 at 3-4:30 pm in the Indiana Memorial Union Faculty Room.
-The topic is “Responding to online hate: How digital journalists interact with commenters in German social media.”
-This event is co-sponsored by OVPIA, the School of Informatics, Computing and Engineering and the College of Arts and Sciences.
-The second talk, sponsored by the Center for Computer-Mediated Communication, will be held Thursday, November 1 in Luddy Auditorium at 4:00 - 5:30 PM.
-This talk is titled “Style in digital punctuation.”
+Professor Jannis Androutsopoulos visited Indiana University Bloomington from October 28 to November 3, 2018 as part of the celebration of the 40-year anniversary of IU’s partnership with Universität Hamburg.
+Professor Androutsopoulos is a sociolinguist who researches language in mass media and in so9cial media environments.
+He gave two public talks at IU.
+The first was on October 30 in the Indiana Memorial Union Faculty Room on the topic “Responding to online hate: How digital journalists interact with commenters in German social media.”
+This event was co-sponsored by OVPIA, the School of Informatics, Computing and Engineering and the College of Arts and Sciences.
+The second talk, sponsored by the Center for Computer-Mediated Communication, took place November 1 in Luddy Auditorium and was on the topic of “Style in digital punctuation.”
+Professor Androutsopoulos also met with a number of doctoral students and faculty during his visit.

 In addition to his work on media sociolinguistics, Professor Androutsopoulos is internationally known for his scholarship on multilingualism, including code switching and representations of multilingualism in popular culture.
 He recently worked on the management committee of COST Action IS1306: New Speakers in a Multilingual Europe, a program that sought to investigate what it means to acquire, use, and be “understood as a new speaker of a language in the context of a multilingual Europe.”